bobtfish/puppet-ethtool/README.markdown

 ##Setup

-You must turn pluginsync on to use this module
+You must turn pluginsync on to use this module as it is implemented as a custom type and provider

 ###What type-ethtool affects

-* This module will only call the ethtool utility
+* This module will only call the ethtool utility, so will only affect settings on already configured network interfaces.
+It **will not** adjust the settings which interfaces are brought up with.

 * This can be **DANGEROUS** you can use this module to break the networking on your servers.

 ###Beginning with type-ethtool

-  ethtool { 'eth0': }
+  ethtool { 'eth0':
+     .. put options here ..
+  }

 ##Usage

+Example usage with the most commonly used options:

   ethtool { 'eth0':
     speed            => '100',